 Vermont's Housing Crunch

-Vermont ranks as one of the most expensive places to live in the country?
-That’s right, Vermont is 5th in the nation for having the largest housing affordability gap.
-The hourly wage that a person living in Vermont needs to earn to afford a 2-bedroom apartment is $23.36, which means that a Vermont worker earning the current minimum wage would need to work 85 hours each week to make enough money to rent that 2-bedroom apartment.
-Of all 50 states, Vermont has the 16th highest housing wage.
+Did you know that Vermont ranks as one of the most expensive places to live in the country?
+That’s right, of all 50 states, Vermont has the 16th highest housing wage, or the wage needed to afford a 2-bedroom apartment at the HUD fair market rent.
+Vermont's housing wage is $23.68, which means that a Vermont worker earning the current minimum wage would need to work 81 hours each week to make enough money to rent that 2-bedroom apartment.

 The picture isn’t much brighter for homeowners in Vermont.
 Widely regarded as a key to building household wealth, home ownership is out of reach for most because saving enough for a down payment is a major barrier.
 That aside, many of Vermont’s homes are aging and in disrepair, so homes that are in good condition at a reasonable price are far and few between and don’t stay on the market for very long, creating for a competitive market that often drives prices up.